 The Run To The Sun car show hopes to raise $100,000 for The Children’s Miracle Network and the National Multiple Sclerosis Society.
 They beat that goal last year by raising about $102,000, and have raised over a million dollars for these charities over the life of the event.
 After the cost of the show is covered, all remaining proceeds are donated.

 This year’s show will take place Thursday, March 20 through Saturday, March 22, 2014.
 The shows run daily from 8:00 AM until 5:00 PM.
 After 5:00 PM, be prepared to cruise Ocean Boulevard in style!
 There will also be nightlife events held at participating businesses within the Broadway at the Beach entertainment complex.
 Shuttles will be available for travel between Broadway and the show site.

-Guests staying at the Patricia Grand, Anderson Ocean Club and Spa, BEST WESTERN PLUS Carolinian Oceanfront Inn & Suites and Camelot by the Sea in Myrtle Beach are lucky enough to be within walking distance of the event!
+Guests staying at the Patricia Grand, Anderson Ocean Club and Spa, Carolinian Beach Resort and Camelot by the Sea in Myrtle Beach are lucky enough to be within walking distance of the event!
 A quick side note – don’t take a scooter or golf cart to view the show, as you will not be permitted due to the possibility of damaging these classic vehicles.
 Come be a part of this great charity event that draws thousands of people to the Grand Strand every year!